Edward Bunting: The Ancient Music of Ireland (1840)

 Bunting published The Ancient Music of Ireland in three volumes.
 The first volume, published in 1796, contained 66 tunes which he had notated at the Belfast Harp Festival.
-The second volume was published in 1809.
+The second volume 77 tunes was published in 1809.

 In 1840, Bunting issued his third collection of The Ancient Music of Ireland, complete with 151 tunes.
 "A Dissertation on the Irish Harp and Harpers, Including an Account of the Old Melodies of Ireland" of about ninety pages is also included.
-With this final volume Bunting hoped to promote the antiquity not only of the Irish music he had collected, but also of the Irish harp.
+With this final volume, Bunting hoped to promote the antiquity not only of the Irish music he had collected, but also of the Irish harp.
 He also wished to provide "the remaining airs of the collection arranged in true harp style."